tallirocklee/CodeAlpha_Quiz_App/README.md

-# 🧠 CodeAlpha Quiz App 📚
+# 🧠 Quiz App 📚

-Welcome to the CodeAlpha Quiz App!
+Welcome to the Quiz App!
 This is a web application that allows users to create, take, and manage quizzes on various topics. 🚀

 ## 📋 Table of Contents